transdigiware/blockchain/howto/ibp-console-certificates.md

 ### Expired certificates
 {: #ibp-console-identities-expired-certs}

 When certificates expire, it is likely that peer, orderer, and channel operations will fail but it is still possible to update the certificates.
-The process to address them depends on whether they are MSP admin certificates or enrollment certificates and whether Node OU was enabled for the associated MSP or not.
+The process to address them depends on whether they are MSP admin certificates or enrollment certificates.

-#### Admin certificates
+#### How to fix expired Admin certificates
 {: #ibp-console-identities-expired-certs-admin}

 If the peer or orderer **admin** certificates have expired, you need to generate certificates for a new admin identity.
+The overall process depends on whether Node OU is enabled for the MSP that the admin cert belongs to.
+Review the topic on how to [Update MSPs to support Node OU](#cert-mgmt-auto-renewal-nodeou) and we strongly recommend that you enable it now if it is not already enabled and then return to this step.

 Register and enroll a new peer or orderer admin identity with the same CA that the existing peer or orderer admin was registered with.

 1. Open the peer or orderer organization CA.
 2. Click **Register user** and specify a new enroll ID and secret.